iwasahighwayman/my-elusive-whale/README.md

 In order to get the front yard solar cell batteries' power to the back yard LED lighting units, I'll need to run some two-conductor insulated wire.

-Determining the optimal diameter of the wire, called the "gage", specifically "American wire gage" (AWG), is part science and part art.
+Determining the optimal diameter of the wire, called the "gage", specifically "American Wire Gage" (AWG), is part science and part art.

 The smaller the gage number, the larger the wire diameter, and the lower power loss due to the wire.